Photodynamic Therapy

 Hand Rejuvenation

-Hand Rejuvenation Surgery Overview The hands are arguably the most important parts of the body, in terms of going about everyday life.
+The hands are arguably the most important parts of the body, in terms of going about everyday life.
 Because of this, the hands take a lot of abuse, and over the years, it can show.
 Wear and tear, aging, and stress, all change the appearance of the hands.
 But why should people be concerned?
 The hands are also social tools.
 We use them to interact with other people in many different ways, and how people perceive the hands can be, in turn, how they perceive the person.
 This is why it is very important to also preserve the youthful look of the hands.
 And this can be done in a number of ways, one of which, is hand rejuvenation surgery.
-What is Hand Rejuvenation Surgery?
+What Is Hand Rejuvenation Surgery?
 Hand rejuvenation surgery is the method of revitalizing the appearance, feel, and texture of the hands.
 This is done by moisturizing and softening the skin, reducing excess flaps of skin, removing age spots, eliminating scars, reducing the visibility of veins, and more.
 There are specific methods that are available to deal with each specific problem, that all comprise the hand rejuvenation process.
 Microdermabrasion, for instance, is a very non-invasive treatment of the hand’s skin that uses very tiny micro-crystals to scrub the skin, gently polishing it, and revealing the newer, younger skin beneath.
 This treatment reduces the visibility of age spots, and can lessen the visible damaged caused by sun damage.
 Fat grafting is yet another method, which deals with the loss of volume, or “thinning” of the hands.
-The procedure requires taking fat from a different part of the...
+The procedure requires taking fat from a different part of the patient’s body, and then...

 Varicose Veins